NathanW2/dmsnz-pyqgis-workshop/workshop/docs/deploy.md

 # Installing the plugin

 A plugin is no good if it's not installed anywhere.
-Plugins are installed in the `qgis2\python\plugins` folder but normally it's a good idea to develop outside of that folder (totally up to you of course) and just deploy what is require into there
+Plugins are installed in the `qgis2\python\plugins` folder but normally it's a good idea to develop outside of that folder (this is your decision of course) and just deploy what is require into there.

-You can copy the files in there manually however we have a tool `pb_tool` that can do it for us.
+You can copy the files in there manually however we have a tool (`pb_tool`) that can do it for us.

  - Run `OSGeo4W.bat` from the QGIS install folder
  - `cd FeatureTemplates`